Semi-Supervised Contrastive Learning for Remote Sensing: Identifying Ancient Urbanization in the South Central Andes: Data and Experiments

 \subsection{Experimental Design}

-The 5830 labeled images were divided into training, validation, and testing splits, ensuring that images from the nearby physical space were placed into the same split to avoid the issue of data contamination.
-Additionally, in order to alleviate the unbalanced nature of our data source, the under-representative positive class (with ancient builds) in our training dataset were up-sampled to have the roughly equal distribution to the negative class.
+\textbf{(1)} For the Semi-supervised contrastive pre-training: the training dataset consists of 95,358 unlabeled images and 258 labeled foreground images. \textbf{(2)} For the supervised downstream classification fine-tuning task: The 5,830 labeled images were divided into training, validation, and testing splits, ensuring that images from the nearby physical space were placed into the same split in order to avoid the issue of data contamination.
+Additionally, in order to alleviate the unbalanced nature of our data source, the under-representative positive class (with ancient builds) in our training dataset was up-sampled to have the roughly an equal distribution to the negative class.
 The details of the data split are shown in Table \ref{table:setup}.
-As the last step, all the labeled and unlabeled images were resized to 128$\times$128 to expedite the training process.
+As a last step, all of the labeled and unlabeled images were resized to 128$\times$128 so as to expedite the training process.